yuvalmGS/gigaspaces-wiki-jekyll/xap97net/advanced-installation-scenarios.markdown

     </GigaSpaces>
 </configuration>
 {% endhighlight %}

-4. **Code:** Use the following code to set the location of the settings file at runtime:
+Step 7. **Code:** Use the following code to set the location of the settings file at runtime:
-{% highlight java %}
+{% highlight csharp %}
     GigaSpacesFactory.Configuration.XapNetSettingsFile.Path = @"C:\GigaSpaces\XAP.NET 9.5.0 x86\NET v2.0.50727\Config\Settings.xml"
 {% endhighlight %}

 #### Q. I need to minimize the installation size.
 Can I use a shared folder on a server to store part of the installation?

 Yes.
 You can manually set the registry settings shown above to point both java and XAP to a shared folder on a remote server.

+{% note %}
-{% exclamation %} In such scenarios, the shared folder that contains XAP must be mapped as a network drive.
+In such scenarios, the shared folder that contains XAP must be mapped as a network drive.
 XAP will fail to load if a network path is used (e.g. server\share).
+{%endnote%}

 # Using GAC (Global Assembly Cache)

 #### Q. My application uses the Global Assembly Cache to locate 3rd party assemblies.
 Which XAP.NET assemblies do I need to register?

-1. Register the following XAP.NET assemblies in the Global Assembly Cache:
+Step 1.
+Register the following XAP.NET assemblies in the Global Assembly Cache:
     1. `Bin\GigaSpaces.Core.dll`
     2. `Bin\GigaSpaces.NetToJava.dll`

-2. Modify the GigaSpaces section definition in `Config\Default.config` and `Config\DefaultApp.config` to specify a strong-name for GigaSpaces.Core:
+Step 2.
+Modify the GigaSpaces section definition in `Config\Default.config` and `Config\DefaultApp.config` to specify a strong-name for GigaSpaces.Core:

-{% highlight java %}
+{% highlight csharp %}
 <section name="GigaSpaces" type="GigaSpaces.Core.Configuration.GigaSpacesCoreConfiguration, GigaSpaces.Core"/>
 {% endhighlight %}

 Should be replaced it with:

-{% highlight java %}
+{% highlight csharp %}
 <section name="GigaSpaces" type="GigaSpaces.Core.Configuration.GigaSpacesCoreConfiguration, GigaSpaces.Core, Version=9.5.0.5000, Culture=neutral, PublicKeyToken=94297b57ee0e4ad5"/>
 {% endhighlight %}

+{% info %}
-{% infosign %} The `Version` should be set according to the version of XAP.NET in use (For example, if you're using XAP.NET 9.5 set the version to 9.5.0.5000).
+The `Version` should be set according to the version of XAP.NET in use (For example, if you're using XAP.NET 9.5 set the version to 9.5.0.5000).
+{%endinfo%}